davidarchanjo/spring-certified-developer-study-guide/README.md

 ## HEALTH ENDPOINT
 ### HEALTH INDICATOR
-Health indicators can used to report the healthiness and availability of inner components as well as third-party services required for the application to function as a whole.
-Spring Boot Actuator comes with predefined health indicators to provide specific status.
+Health indicators can used to report the healthiness and availability of inner components as well as third-party services required for the application.
+Spring Boot Actuator comes with predefined health indicators which provide specific status.
 Such built-in indicators are: [DiskSpaceHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/system/DiskSpaceHealthIndicator.html), [PingHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/health/PingHealthIndicator.html), [LivenessStateHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/availability/LivenessStateHealthIndicator.html) and [ReadinessStateHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/availability/ReadinessStateHealthIndicator.html).
 Some health indicators are registered and added automatically according to the existence of specific dependencies on the classpath or when other conditions are satisfied.
-For instance, [DataSourceHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/jdbc/DataSourceHealthIndicator.html will be available if any relational database driver dependency is set, and [RedisHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/redis/RedisHealthIndicator.html) will be available if the Redis dependency module is found on the classpath.
+For instance, [DataSourceHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/jdbc/DataSourceHealthIndicator.html will be available if any relational database driver dependency is found; [RedisHealthIndicator](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/actuate/redis/RedisHealthIndicator.html) will be available if the Redis dependency module is found on the classpath.

 Table of Health Indicators provided out of the box:
 | HEALTH INDICATOR                 | ENDPOINT |